 What Is Gluten?
 It's a form of protein.

-Even though you probably have heard the word bandied about in the media, you may not know that gluten is the protein found in many grains, including wheat, barley, rye and oats,although there seems to be some controversy about the gluten in oats.
+Even though you probably have heard the word bandied about in the media, you may not know that gluten is the protein found in many grains, including wheat, barley, rye and possibly oats, (There seems to be some controversy about the gluten in oats.)
 When you see this list, you will agree that, at least in the Western diet, these are some of the most common grains found in our food supply.

-The section right next to the ethnic foods
+The section right next to the "health" foods

 If you have been in a grocery store lately, you probably have noticed a new section of specialty items labeled with the words “Gluten-Free.”
 There you will find crackers, breads, cookies, chips and other products that have one thing in common; they are made without using any wheat flour or other ingredients that contain gluten.